The Miracle Doctor: Get Your Sex Life Back, Melt Belly Fat & Heal Your Injury! Dr. Mindy Pelz | E256

 TL;DR

-• Women's hormonal cycles require different nutritional and fasting approaches than men, with specific protocols for menstrual, follicular, ovulatory, and luteal phases
+• Women's hormonal cycles require different nutritional approaches than men, particularly around menstrual and menopause phases

 Key Moments